ArthurSonzogni/chromiumos-platform2/metrics/README.md

 `/var/lib/<daemon-name>/metrics`.
 (The metrics daemon is an exception, with its backing files being in `/var/lib/metrics`.)

-## Memory Daemon

-The [memd](./memd/) subdirectory contains a daemon that collects data at high frequency during episodes of heavy memory pressure.

 ## vmlog

 [vmlog_writer](./vmlog_writer.cc) writes `/var/log/vmlog` files.
 It is a